 abstract

-• BACKGROUND: There is growing interest in identifying early stages of interstitial lung disease (ILD) to improve patient outcomes.
-This document reviews updated evidence on interstitial lung abnormalities (ILA), provides suggestions for screening, evaluation, and management, proposes criteria for distinguishing ILA from ILD, and identifies research priorities.
-METHODS: A committee of clinical and methodology experts met by video conference to define ILA and ILD by consensus and voted on eleven pre-specified questions after reviewing synthesized evidence from a systematic literature search.
-Agreement of 70% or more was required to approve each suggestion.
-RESULTS: ILA is defined as non-dependent bilateral parenchymal CT abnormalities, including ground-glass or reticulations, lung distortion, traction bronchiectasis, and/or honeycombing involving at least 5% of a lung zone.
-The updated definition removes prior exclusion of high-risk populations.
-ILD is distinguished from ILA by symptoms (dyspnea/cough) attributable to an interstitial process, abnormal or declining lung function, fibrotic (honeycombing and/or reticulation with traction bronchiectasis involving at least 5% of total lung volume) or progressive imaging abnormalities, and/or specific fibrotic ILD patterns on imaging or pathology.
-Suggestions include ILA/ILD assessment on imaging acquired for lung cancer screening, screening adults with connective tissue disease and first-degree relatives of patients with familial pulmonary fibrosis, assessing baseline symptoms and pulmonary function among those with ILA, and monitoring ILA with chest CT every 2-3 years.
-CONCLUSION: This document presents a comprehensive literature review of ILA with updates to the Fleischner Society ILA definition, establishes a working ILD definition, and provides evidence-based suggestions for ILA evaluation and management.
+• Background: There is growing interest in identifying early stages of interstitial lung disease (ILD) to improve patient outcomes.
+This document reviews updated evidence on interstitial lung abnormalities (ILAs); provides suggestions for screening, evaluation, and management; proposes criteria for distinguishing ILAs from ILD; and identifies research priorities.
+Methods: A committee of clinical and methodology experts met by video conference to define ILAs and ILD by consensus and voted on 11 prespecified questions after reviewing synthesized evidence from a systematic literature search.
+Agreement of ≥70% was required to approve each suggestion.
+Results: ILA is defined as nondependent bilateral parenchymal abnormalities on computed tomography, including ground-glass opacities or reticulations, lung distortion, traction bronchiectasis, and/or honeycombing involving ≥5% of a lung zone.
+The updated definition removes the prior exclusion of high-risk populations.
+ILD is distinguished from ILAs by symptoms (dyspnea/cough) attributable to an interstitial process, abnormal or declining lung function, fibrotic (honeycombing and/or reticulation with traction bronchiectasis involving ≥5% of total lung volume) or progressive imaging abnormalities, and/or specific fibrotic ILD patterns on imaging or pathology.
+Suggestions include ILA/ILD assessment on imaging acquired for lung cancer screening, screening adults with connective tissue disease and first-degree relatives of patients with familial pulmonary fibrosis, assessing baseline symptoms and pulmonary function among those with ILAs, and monitoring ILAs with chest computed tomography every 2-3 years.
+Conclusions: This document presents a comprehensive literature review of ILAs with updates to the Fleischner Society ILA definition, establishes a working ILD definition, and provides evidence-based suggestions for ILA evaluation and management.

 authors